ToonyLoony/Nessus_Project/README.md

 <br />
 <br />
 <h4>Conclusion</h4>
-After updating windows and uninstalling firefox we see a significant drop in the amount of vulnerabilties present.
-Oringinally we had '73' critical and '81' high severity vulnerabilties, now after just running a windows updates once and uninstalling firefox we have '0' critical and '7' high vulnerabilities.
-Although this is an excellent drop in the amount of vulnerabilties, what is still present very danagerous.
-This is because the '7' high severity vulnerablties are susseptible to 'RCE' attacks.
+After updating windows and uninstalling firefox we see a significant drop in the number of vulnerabilities present.
+Originally we had '73' critical and '81' high severity vulnerabilities, now after just running a windows update once and uninstalling firefox we have '0' critical and '7' high vulnerabilities.
+Although this is an excellent drop in the number of vulnerabilities, what is still present is very dangerous.
+This is because the '7' high severity vulnerabilities are susceptible to 'RCE' attacks.
 As we all know remote code execution is no joke and should be rectified ASAP.
-To remediate these vulnerabilties , more updates should be applied, whilst also doing follow up research of the CVE's that are present.
+To remediate these vulnerabilities, more updates should be applied, whilst also doing follow-up research on the CVEs that are present.

-Overall this was just a very short demonstration of me using Nessus, i hope you learnt something and enjoyed :p
+Overall this was just a very short demonstration of me using Nessus, I hope you learned something and enjoyed :p
 </p>